 Men with close relatives who had prostate cancer

 Men with close relatives who had breast Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more or ovarian cancer Ovarian Cancer Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more or ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more

 What are the symptoms of prostate cancer?